Information for Accepted Students

-If you’ve been chosen to be a UNC or NCCU Partners fellow, congratulations!
 The goal of the program is to introduce you to cutting-edge research in the fields of cancer biology or cancer-related Public Health, to provide you with a realistic view of graduate school and of research careers in these areas, and to help you prepare to apply to graduate school.
 We look forward to meeting with you at our Partners Boot Camp, where we will give you additional details about the program and discuss the expectations of the program staff and of your research mentors.
 You will receive information from program coordinators about your mentor assignments for this summer.
-Once you have this information, contact your mentor to get acquainted and to ask for readings to be done prior to the start of your arrival.
+Once you have this information, contact your mentor to get acquainted and to ask for any instructions to be completed prior to your arrival.

-Plan on checking into your dorm on Sunday between 9 AM and 5 PM–the Program begins on Sunday evening with a Welcome Dinner where you will meet other Partners participants as well as participants from several other summer programs.
-The final activities of the Program will be a poster presentation during week 2 during week 10.
+Check into your dorm on Sunday between 9 AM and 5 PM–the Program begins on Sunday evening with a Welcome Dinner where you will meet other Partners participants as well as participants from several other summer programs.
+You will give a short presentation on your summer project during week 2, and participate in a final poster presentation during week 10.
+The remainder of your time will be spent either working in your lab or attending mandatory program seminars and presentations.
 You must remain in Chapel Hill until the end of the program.
 On the last day, program staff will be available from 8:00 AM – 12:00 PM to check you out of your room.
 Please note that all rooms must be cleaned and checked by program staff and your key must be returned before you receive your final paycheck.

-Students from the various summer research programs (REU, SOLAR, SPIRE, Partners, and Biophysics) will be housed in the same dorm and will participate in many common activities.
+Students from the various summer research programs (REU, SOLAR, SPIRE, Partners, and Biophysics) are housed in the same dorm and will participate in many common activities.
 Thus, you will have a group of ~ 45 college students to interact with on a regular basis during the summer.
 You will have frequent interactions with graduate students and postdoctoral fellows during our professional development activities.
-Once we have assigned you to your quad rooms in the dorm, we will send you a list of all summer participants including their e-mail addresses.
+Once room assignments have been made, we will send you a list of all summer participants including e-mail addresses.
 You may want to communicate with your quad-mates about who is bringing what (microwave, pots and pans, dishes, etc).
 Please note that we intentionally do not place Partners Programs students together in dorm rooms.
 We want to encourage interaction between all students in all summer programs and mixing you together in rooming assignments is one way to do this.

 OVERVIEW OF WEEK ONE